mnaatjes/docker-vue-php-template/README.md

 * **_reset.scss** Normalize file - i.e. to strip away all default browser styling - for a consistent, baseline work

+  * Styles should only contain properties to *remove styles* and values that set a *neutral* state

   - *What is resetting / normalization and what is it not?*

   * **Resetting / Remove Evering Approach:**